random56428/todo-checklist/README.md

       its simplicity and functionality.
 I've been using notepad to keep track of tasks I have to do.
 While notepad is great for keeping track of small amount of tasks, a large amount of homework, labs, and things to do easily gets really cluttered.
 Hopefully, this project will eliminate that.

+## User Stories

+- As a user, I want to be able to add a task to my to-do list
+- As a user, I want to be able to delete a task from my to-do list
+- As a user, I want to be able to edit a task from my to-do list
+- As a user, I want to be able to check a task and mark it as done from my to-do list
+- As a user, I want to be able to view the list of tasks currently in my to-do list
+- As a user, I want to be able to see the number of tasks finished and in progress in my to-do list